Fikerte-T/Catalogs-Of-Things-Console-App/README.md

-# Ruby-Capstone-Project
+# Catalog-of-Things

-In this project we created a console app that helps you to keep a record of different types of things you won: books, music albums and games.
+Catalog of things is a console app that helps usesrs to keep a record of different types of things they won: books, music albums and games.
 Everything is be based on the UML class diagram presented below.
-The data is stored in JSON files but a database has also been prepared with tables structure analogical to the projects class structure.
+The data is stored in JSON files.
+A database has also been prepared with tables structure analogical to the projects class structure.

 ## Technologies Used

-* Language (Ruby)
+* Language - Ruby
+* Testing library - Rspec
 * SQL
-* Testing library Rspec

 ## UML class diagram